 However, if none of those solutions work, replace your device altogether.
 It could be better, but sometimes there are other options for fixing mobile network problems.
 Before making any decisions, contact customer support from your device manufacturer or service provider.
 They likely have additional advice specific to your situation that could help resolve the issue without needing to buy a new phone.

-Common Mobile Network Issues And How To Fix Them
+Common Mobile Network Problem And How To Fix Them

-Did you know that over 5 billion people each month experience a network issue?
+Did you know that over 5 billion people experience a network issue each month?
 There are numerous ways to resolve the error on your Android, whether the signal loss or weak coverage.

 Mobile networks can often become unreliable due to poor quality of service and lack of coverage in certain areas.
 For example, if you’re using your phone while driving across the country, then chances are you’ll have an intermittent connection as you move from one area to another.
 However, this doesn’t mean all is lost—many simple network solutions are available to resolve such issues.